School Districts Across New York State Preparing To Go Remote After Thanksgiving As Coronavirus Rates Surge

 “If any day we see in the morning the indicators come out and have reached that level then we’ll move immediately the next day schools will be shut down,” he said.

-The report noted that the city’s guideline is more stringent than statewide standards, which uses a 9 percent number to trigger closings.
-Officials there have already sent a letter to principals providing guidance on how to be ready for a potential shutdown, the report added.
+The report noted that the city’s guidelines are more stringent than statewide standards, which uses a 9 percent number to trigger closings.
+Officials there have already sent a letter to principals providing guidance on how to be ready for a potential shutdown.

 Some believe the decision to take students to all remote education could be coming very soon.